 Victor A. Tanaka has been involved with public and private mining companies for over 46 years.
 He has a Bachelor of Science degree in Geology from McGill University and is a registered professional geoscientist in the Province of British Columbia (APEGBC).
 He is currently President, Chief Executive Officer and a Director of Bayswater Uranium Corp.
-Mr. Tanaka also sits on the boards of Fjordland Exploration Inc., Westhaven Ventures Inc., and Consolidated Woodjam Copper Corp.
+Mr. Tanaka also sits on the boards of Fjordland Exploration Inc., Westhaven Ventures Inc. and Consolidated Woodjam Copper Corp.

 Richard J. Mazur has been involved with public and private mining companies for over 35 years.
 He has an MBA (1985) from Queen's University and a Bachelor of Science degree in Geology (1975) from the University of Toronto.
 Mr. Mazur worked as a Project Geologist, Financial Analyst and Senior Executive in the resource sector over that period.
-He has been a director and an Audit Committee member of public resource companies for over 20 years.
-Mr. Mazur is currently the President, CEO and Director of Forum Uranium Corp.; the CEO, Director and Audit Committee member of Alto Ventures Ltd.; and Director and Audit Committee member of Midnight Sun Mining Corp.
+He has been a director and an Audit Committee member of public resource companies for over 25 years.
+Mr. Mazur is currently the President, CEO and Director of Forum Energy Metals Corp., the CEO and Director of Alto Ventures Ltd. and Director and Audit Committee member of Midnight Sun Mining Corp.